jeroencools/PS_MS365_TEAMS_GUI/readme.md

 * create a public channel for each subject

-* create a private channel for each student and add all the teachers to these channels !!!
-Because the teams are not "active" when they are created, the teachers will need to add the students to these channels afterwards.
+* create a private channel for each student, add the student to his/her channel and add all the teachers to these channels

 * choose a prefix for these private channels (default = "First name Last name", but to make sure they are always on top in the list of channels you can add "0." for example "0.
 First name Last name")